Forest-Economics-Goettingen/woodValuationDE/cran-comments.md

-2022/07/01 initial upload to cran, all checks successfull on windows 10 and ubuntu 20.04
+2022/07/01 initial upload to cran, all checks successfull on Windows 10 and Ubuntu 20.04.
+We thoroughly reviewed all words tagged as misspelled in the NOTE.
+All words are actually correct.
+Also the URL to the doi works correctly.